 Keep moving up until you have the full phrase, down.

 Next, loosely plan out your twinkle lights.
 I used painter’s tape to plan it out on the front of my sign.
 I used the super sophisticated technique of, “squinty eyes” to get a good idea of light placement.
 This might seem like a wishy-washy step of the process, but I attempted this step, three times, before I was happy with where everything was laid out.
 So don’t skip this one!

-Once you’re happy, you can start drilling holes and placing the twinkle lights from behind.
+Once you’re happy, you can start drilling holes and placing the twinkle lights from behind on your Pallet Holiday Sign.
 Be sure to work, light-by-light, one at a time.
 You want to make sure you’re drilling your holes the correct distance apart, or you’ll end up not having enough wire length to reach your holes.
 That would be disappointing.